ISTA-SPiDerS/aptos-multi-region-bench/README.md

 Create a storage bucket for storing the Terraform state on Amazon S3.
 Use the console or this AWS cli to create the bucket.
 The name of the bucket must be unique.
 See the S3 documentation here: https://aws.amazon.com/s3/

 ```
-gsutil mb gs://BUCKET_NAME
 # for example
-gsutil mb gs://<project-name>-aptos-terraform-bench
+aws s3api create-bucket --bucket my-bucket --region us-east-1
 ```

-Then, edit `terraform/example.backend.tfvars` to reference the gcs bucket created in the previous step.
-Rename `terraform/example.backend.tfvars` to `terraform/backend.tfvars`.
+Then, edit main.tf of each region to reference the s3 bucket created in the previous step..

 Deploy each region's infrastructure using the following commands.
 For each of the Terraform project directories in `terraform/`, run the following series of commands:
+Because the terraform scripts have not been properly written, we split cluster creation and K8s configuration into discrete plan/apply cycles.
+First, change main.tf to reference the aws-node-only submodule folder and perform the steps below and then repeat with aws submodule folder using the same workspace.
 ```
+#
 # Initialize terraform and its backend, using the backend configuration created in the previous step
 # This will copy the public reference terraform modules written by Aptos Labs into the .terraform/modules directory
-terraform init -backend-config=../backend.tfvars
+terraform init

-# This environment variable is used to apply the infrastructure to the GCP project you set up in the previous step
-export TF_VAR_project=$GCP_PROJECT_ID

 # Initialize your terraform workspaces, one unique workspace name for each directory.
+You can skip this step and "default" workspace will be used.
 terraform workspace new <WORKSPACE_NAME>
 # for example
 terraform workspace new bench-asia-east1